EmberSherpa/ember-cli-deploy-gcloud/README.md

 # ember-cli-deploy-gcloud
 `ember-cli-deploy-gcloud` makes it easier to deploy Ember FastBoot applications to Google App Engine.
+It's like [ember-cli-deploy-fastboot-app-server-aws](https://github.com/ember-cli-deploy/ember-cli-deploy-fastboot-app-server-aws) but for the Google Cloud Platform.
+It:

+- zips the built assets
+- uploads the zip to Google Cloud Storage
+- uploads a manifest file that indicates to [fastboot-gcloud-storage-downloader](https://github.com/EmberSherpa/fastboot-gcloud-storage-downloader) where to fetch the zip.

-## Features
+## FYI
-- `ember-cli-deploy-gcloud` blueprint
+This project only handles deploying the FastBoot server.
+It does not upload app code to Google Storage bucket.
+For that, you need to use [`ember-cli-deploy-gcloud-storage`](https://github.com/knownasilya/ember-cli-deploy-gcloud-storage)

 ## `ember-cli-deploy-gcloud <project_id>` blueprint